 1940s Casual Outfit: Dresses

 1940s dresses are some of the most casual of all the vintage decades.
 House or day dresses were usually colorful prints with simple A-line silhouettes.
 Summer dresses embraced the peasant dress or apron pinafore.
 I personally like shirtwaist dresses and wrap dresses in solid colors because they are the most versatile for adding accessories and layers like cardigan sweaters.
 A headband or hair scarf can also make a dress more casual as well as wearing socks with shoes (weird, but it works!)
 Shop ’40s day dresses.

 These young and fresh “cute” dress styles make great casual ’40s outfits with just a pair of low heels, sandals, or slip-on shoes.
-I paired the dresses below with the Hallie wedge heels.
+I paired the dresses below with wedge heels.
 I love mixing colors instead of matching everything.
 I think it modernizes the look a little bit for a vintage inspired casual outfit instead of true ’40s vintage.

 More 1940s Outfits